How to Create Beautiful Characters in "Skyrim"

-Arguably one of the best features of Bethesda's role-playing games is the amount of control they give you over customizing your character's appearance.
+Arguably one of the best features of Bethesda's role-playing games is the amount of control they give you to customize your character's appearance.
 This tutorial will help you understand your own personal definition of beauty and what goes into creating good looking characters.

 It might seem surprising that I spend so much time on theory in this article instead of telling you where to set the sliders, but let's be honest: the sliders aren't the problem; what's preventing you from creating the characters you want is not the sliders or the presets, but a general lack of awareness of what constitutes beauty for you as an individual.
 With the right understanding and a bit of practice, you can make any Skyrim character much more attractive.

-If you've already started playing but you want to change how your character looks and you are on PC, you can follow this guide to safely change your character: How to Change Your Appearance and Name.
-Just don't try changing the race!
+Have you already started playing but want to change how your character looks?
+If you are on PC, you can follow this guide to safely change your character: How to Change Your Appearance and Name.
+(Just don't try changing their race!)

 Why Appearance Matters

 Character customization is not a trivial feature in a role-playing game.
 In a linear game where you play as a character created by a writer and follow that character's progress, your bond is formed through the story.
 A good writer can help you identify with the character through sympathy, well-written dialogue, and commonly shared values.

 In a role-playing game, where the developers allow you to create your own character and write your own story, they can't count on a writer to create your identification with any particular viewpoint.
 They have given up some (but not all) control over to you and your character.